 Competition rules and by-laws will change from time to time.
-To ensure the most updated information is readily available a 'Conditions of Entry' (CoE) booklet will be uploaded to the MTA website.
-The CoE will outline the details surrounding the applicable competition and immediate rules or policies that members and spectators should be aware of.
+To ensure the most updated information is readily available a 'Competition Information Booklet' (CIB) will be uploaded to the MTA website.
+The CIB will outline the details surrounding the applicable competition and immediate rules or policies that members and spectators should be aware of.

-This CoE booklet should also include such up-to-date policies as:
+This CIB booklet should also include such up-to-date policies as: